Tattoo Aftercare guidelines

 24 HOURS AFTER

-The first 24 hours is when the majority of liquid (exudate) will seep from your fresh tattoo, so in the morning on the day after your tattoo wash gently to remove any exudate that has dried and apply a thin coat of ointment
+The first 24 hours is when the majority of natural fluids will seep from your fresh tattoo, so in the morning on the day after your tattoo wash gently to remove any dirt or crust and apply a thin coat of ointment.

-Instead of ointment, you can now apply a breathable bandage such as Saniderm or Tagederm instead.
-A breathable bandage can take the place of ointment and serves the same purpose
+If using Saniderm or another breathable bandage: Instead of ointment, you can now apply a breathable bandage.
+These bandages such as Saniderm, Tagaderm, Tatu-derm, or Derm Sheild can take the place of ointment and serve the same purpose.

 Damaged skin cells are vulnerable in the first few days.
-They must be protected from pathogens and other shocks as well as allowing excess moisture to evaporate rather than being trapped and promoting the growth of harmful bacteria.
+They should be protected from pathogens and other shocks.
+Excess moisture should be allowed to evaporate rather than being trapped and promoting the growth of harmful bacteria.

-That’s why important to apply any ointments in a thin layer (eg by dabbing) to allow airflow/ moisture to evaporate.
+It’s important to apply ointments in a thin layer (e.g. by dabbing) to allow the area to breathe and moisture to evaporate.
 A heavy coat of ointment can trap too much moisture and promote the growth of bacteria.

-After the first 3 days, your tattoo should be less painful to the touch but is not completely healed.
-Be watchful for any signs of infection ie excessive redness around, swelling, pain, bumps around, or red streaks in skin emanating from the tattoo.
+After the first 3 days, your tattoo should be less painful to the touch but will not be completely healed.
+Be watchful for any signs of infection such as excessive redness, swelling, worsening pain, bumps around the area, or red streaks in skin emanating from the tattoo.

 After about 5 days it should be time to stop using ointment and start using a lotion.
-This will keep the tattoo hydrated as well as combat itching.
+This will keep the tattoo hydrated and combat itching.
 Do not scratch!
 Massage with lotion gently.
 If you have used a breathable clear bandage, it is now time to remove it.

 At 2-3 weeks, your tattoo may still look dry.
-Keep moisturizing some flaking is ok still.
-The outer layers should be healed, but the lower layers may still take 3-4 months.
+Keep moisturizing.
+Some flaking is ok.
+The outer layers should be healed, but the lower layers may still take 3-4 months to heal completely.